protocollabs/maparo-std/doc/control-protocol.md

 If a remote server receives a UDP multicast request, the reply must be a UDP unicast.
 The unicast reply must address the sending IPv{4,6} address.

+## Answering Behavior

+A server **MUST** not answer to a client request.
+The behavior is not standardized and open to implementers.
+Servers can use message type 255 to signal an generic error condition.

+Several possibilities why a server do now answer:

+- do not implement the ctrl protocol itself (remember, ctrl protocol is optional)
+- the server is bussy under a other measurement and has no cpu time left to answer another ctrl request.

+A server **SHOULD** answer with a ctrl message if something is broken or an ongoing measurement is active.

 ## Binary Encoded Header

 The standard control protocol header is componsed of the following elements